Elvis10ten/elvis10ten.github.io/content/posts/2022-09-13-what-satoshi-did-not-know/index.md

 3. It’s likely Satoshi was not a cryptographer given:
     * Minimal cryptography in Bitcoin: ECC keys, ECDSA signatures, and hashing.
     * Naivety of the (earlier) code around OpenSSL.
-4. The Diﬀerence between Transaction validity and meaning
+4. The Diﬀerence between Transaction validity and meaning.
-5. How to scale the system
+5. How to scale the system.
 6. Recent Cryptography Results: because they didn’t exist at the time the system was created.